✅ CORRECT ORDER

 ):

-data = data_access() if data_access else "no_data"
+data = await data_access() if data_access else "no_data"

-cached = cache() if cache else "no_cache"
+cached = await cache() if cache else "no_cache"

 return f"processed_{data}_with_{cached}"